kkoch986/QuickWebSearch/README.md

 ## Usage

 The default key binding for the search event is ctrl+k (cmd+k on mac), you can change this in the *.sublime-keymap files included with this project.

-## Changing the search engine

-In the WebSearch.sublime-settings file you can see a way to change the search engine.
-Simply replace the search url in the settings with the desired search url and be sure to update the search variable (for google and bing it is the letter q).

-## Todo

-I'd like to add a few more commands to allow quick searching of different engines.
-Coming Soon.
+Pressing the key binding will open a drop down where you can choose a search engine from the list in the sublime settings file.
+If you prefer a quick search, the default key binding is ctl+shift+super+k (super+shift+k on mac).
+This will open the first search engine in the settings list.